Highway to Hell (song)

 "Highway to Hell" is a song by Australian rock band AC/DC.
-It is the opening track of their 1979 album Highway to Hell.
-It was initially released as a single in 1979.
+It is the opening track of their album Highway to Hell (1979), initially released as a single on July 27, 1979, the same day the album was released.

-The song was written by Angus Young, Malcolm Young and Bon Scott, with Angus Young credited for writing the guitar riff which became an instant classic.
-AC/DC had made several studio albums before and were constantly promoting them via a grueling tour schedule, referred to by Angus Young as being on a highway to Hell, hence the name.
+The song was written by Angus Young, Malcolm Young and Bon Scott, with Angus Young credited for writing the guitar riff.
+AC/DC had made several studio albums before and were constantly promoting them via a grueling tour schedule, referred to by Angus Young as being on a highway to hell, hence the name.

 Background

 The song is in the key of A Major.
 The title and lyrics reflect the arduous nature of touring constantly and life on the road.
 The highway that inspired the title, Canning Highway, connects the Perth Kwinana freeway to its port Fremantle and was home to many of Bon Scott's favourite pubs and hotels, including the Raffles Hotel.

 "There were hundreds of riffs going down every day," recalled Malcolm Young.
 "But this one, we thought, 'That's good.'
 It just stuck out like a dog's balls."